robertdumitrescu/the-interpolator/README.md

 - op - operation {String} - This property describes the operation performed on the string.
 Supported operations: [OBSOLETE]
     - rpc - replace - When this operation is performed both bf(before) and af(after) needs to be populated [OBSOLETE]
-    - add - add - When this operation is performed bf will be always an empty string [OBSOLETE] idx - index {Number} - Where in the string the operation happened pt - path {String} - If this is applied on a collection, the current cursor when the change was applied needs to be copied under this property bf - before {String} - The value that was replaced af - after {String} - The new value which was put in place of the old value (bf(before)) od - order {Number} - an auto-incremented id of the changes.
+    - add - add - When this operation is performed bf will be always an empty string [OBSOLETE]
+- idx - index {Number} - Where in the string the operation happened
+- pt - path {String} - If this is applied on a collection, the current cursor when the change was applied needs to be copied under this property
+- bf - before {String} - The value that was replaced
+- af - after {String} - The new value which was put in place of the old value (bf(before))
+- od - order {Number} - an auto-incremented id of the changes.
 This will be used to back-engineer the computed interpolation to the original template
+- l  - level {Number} - at what level of nesting the change occured.
+For instance, the string replace in initialize will have always level 0 since we are modifying the strings or the strings within an object at their first level.
+On the other hand, for the following case: "lorem {{ip{{dolor}}sum}} sit"m when we want to replace the "{{dolor}}" with the variable value, the level will be 2.

 ## Usages